-The sensor system has a limited range for pedestrians and cyclists1 - the system can provide effective warnings and brake interventions for them at vehicle speeds up to 50 km/h.
-For stationary or slow-moving vehicles, warnings and brake interventions are effective at vehicle speeds up to 70 km/h.
+The sensor system has a limited range for pedestrians and cyclists1 - the system can give effective warnings and brake interventions for them at vehicle speeds up to 50 km/h (30 mph).
+For stationary or slow-moving vehicles, warnings and brake interventions are effective at vehicle speeds up to 70 km/h (43 mph).

 Warnings for stationary or slow-moving vehicles could be disengaged due to darkness or poor visibility.

 If warnings are perceived as being too frequent or disturbing then the warning distance can be reduced.
-This then leads to the system providing a warning at a later stage, which reduces the total number of warnings; see Collision warning system - operation.
+This would lead to the system warning at a later stage, which reduces the total number of warnings.

 Collision Warning with Auto Brake is temporarily deactivated with reverse gear engaged.